DungeonKall/PeacePanda-BacklogTracker/README.md

 Requirements for this code to run:

+// set these fields within the files to match your own username and passwords for the sql database protected String url = "jdbc:mysql://localhost:3306/introsweproject";
+protected String SQLusername = "root";
+protected String SQLpassword = "";

 mySQL connection, database, and schema named 'introsweproject' table named 'user_table' with two values 'username' and 'password' both VARCHAR(45), not null, and username has to be UNIQUE and PRIMARY KEY